 The first thing to answer is “Why a Tri-tip?”
 Why not another piece of meat?
 The simple answer is I had a lot of Tri-tip at the time.
 I usually buy my Tri-tip in large sealed bags of 4 or 5.
-I also knew that I had some time to plan for Traeger Day and I could get it right.
+I also knew that I had some time to plan and I could get it right.

 If you aren’t familiar with the exact process, which was new to me as well, pastrami needs to be cured for several days.
 So I had my meat curing for 10-11 days before taking it out.
 I rotated my meat every day to make sure it was curing as evenly as possible.
 Here is the whole recipe that I used.